-2) Ability to adapt to changing circumstances;

-3) Participation in various professional activities.
+- 2) Ability to adapt to changing circumstances; - 3) Participation in various professional activities.

-Communication skills shall be appraised based on the respect shown for the parties, colleagues, and the court staff, while performing judicial office.
+Communication skills shall be appraised based on the respect shown for the parties, colleagues and the court staff, while performing judicial office.

-Ability to adapt to changing circumstances shall be appraised based on the ability to adapt to structural and organizational changes in the court in which the judge performs his judicial office, to changes in laws and procedural rules, as well as to new technologies and work rules.
+Ability to adapt to changing circumstances shall be appraised based on the ability of the judge to adapt to structural and organisational changes in the court in which the judge performs his/her judicial office, to changes in laws and procedural rules, as well as to new technologies and work rules.

-Participation in various professional activities shall be appraised based on the participation of the judge in trainings and other professional activities.
+Participation in various professional activities shall be appraised based on the participation of the judge in training and other professional activities.